Friday, 17 January 2025

 Recently Fire Maple launched a new pot with a heat exchanger (HX) on the base called the Petrel G2.
 It’s bigger and wider than the original Petrel, now called the Petrel G3, with a 750ml rather than 600ml capacity.
 I received one in the post yesterday and on first look I like it a great deal.

 The Petrels are, so far, unique amongst heat exchanger pots as they have slots in the base in which you can fit the pot supports of a stove with 120° between them.
 This brings the burner inside the heat exchanger and closer to the base of the stove, which increases wind resistance and makes the unit more stable.
-It’s also meant to increase boil times and improve fuel efficiency though my tests with the G3 suggest there’s no significant difference with standard heat exchanger pots as long as a windshield is used with the latter.
+It’s also meant to reduce boil times and improve fuel efficiency though my tests with the G3 suggest there’s no significant difference with standard heat exchanger pots as long as a windshield is used with the latter.

 G2 left, G3 right.